Francis Bacon: James I comes to the throne

 The succession of James I brought Bacon into greater favour.
 He was knighted in 1603.
-In another shrewd move, Bacon wrote his Apologies in defense of his proceedings in the case of Essex, as Essex had favoured James to succeed to the throne.
-The following year, during the course of the uneventful first parliament session, Bacon married Alice Barnham.
-In June 1607, he was at last rewarded with the office of solicitor general and, in 1608, he began working as the Clerkship of the Star Chamber.
+In another shrewd move, Bacon wrote his Apologies in defence of his proceedings in the case of Essex, as Essex had favoured James to succeed to the throne.
+The following year, during the course of the uneventful first parliamentary session, Bacon married Alice Barnham.
+In June 1607, he was at last rewarded with the office of Solicitor General and in 1608 he began working as the Clerk of the Star Chamber.
 Despite a generous income, old debts still could not be paid.
 He sought further promotion and wealth by supporting King James and his arbitrary policies.
-In 1610, the fourth session of James's first parliament met.
-Despite Bacon's advice to him, James and the Commons found themselves at odds over royal prerogatives and the king's embarrassing extravagance.
+In 1610 the fourth session of James's first Parliament met.
+Despite Bacon's advice to him, James and the Commons found themselves at odds over royal prerogatives and the King's embarrassing extravagance.
 The House was finally dissolved in February 1611.
-Throughout this period Bacon managed to stay in the favor of the king while retaining the confidence of the Commons.
+Throughout this period Bacon managed to stay in favour with the King while retaining the confidence of the Commons.